yossisp/spektor.dev/content/blog/how-to-stream-mongodb-changes-to-kafka/index.md

 The created document can be accessed under the Kafka message value `payload.after` key for insertions and under `payload.patch` key for updates.

 At this point a Kafka consumer can be started to consume messages from `mongoconnector.testdb.products` topic, perform the necessary transformations and insert the resulting documents into Elasticsearch (🔥).
+Specific databases/collections can be defined to be monitored, these settings can be found in Debezium [docs](https://debezium.io/documentation/reference/1.6/connectors/MongoDB.html#MongoDB-connector-properties).